ashishsharma1909/k8s-lab/README.md

-# k8s-lab
+# Kubernetes Labs
-labs for kubernetes

-## Deploying Wordpress on ICP
+## Deploying a stateful Wordpress & MySQL on IBM Cloud Private

 NOTE: HostPath persistence is not suitable for production deployments!
 HostPath mounts storage directly from the host machine to be used by a container.